 THE BIRTH OF JESUS

-"Joseph, son of David, do not fear to take Mary your wife,
+“Joseph, son of David, do not be afraid to take Mary as your wife, for the child conceived in her is from the Holy Spirit.

 This census first took place while Quirinius was governing Syria.